 Now you’ve identified the factors that impact earnings.
 You must define what different levels of achievement mean in your company.
 You’ll want to consider a ballpark figure for each level.
 For example:

-From this point, work backwards to identify an effective sales compensation plan, looking at historical data to help inform your decision making.
+From this point, work backward to identify an effective sales compensation plan, looking at historical data to help inform your decision-making.

 5) Run the numbers

-You want to make sure your potential compensation plan is viable, so using real (past) data only makes sense for running the numbers.
-Use your comparison to determine whether what you’re offering is competitive enough in your industry’s job market.
+You want to ensure your potential compensation plan is viable, so using real (past) data only makes sense when running the numbers.
+Use your comparison to determine whether your offer is competitive enough in your industry’s job market.

 6) Build in growth opportunities

 Rewarding your hardworking sales reps appropriately is the key to any compensation plan.
-If you don’t show your top-performers their worth, they’ll likely leave.
+They’ll likely leave if you don’t show your top performers their worth.
 As a result, you’ll have to start over again with hiring, training and getting another rep up to standard, which isn’t cost-effective.

 If you want your sales team to exceed expectations, you can elect to offer a higher commission rate once specific revenue targets have been met.